 Kyuuteisha shimasu.
 Gochuui kudasai.
 Kyuuteisha shimasu.
 Gochuui kudasai.

-If you don’t know the meaning, you’re at risk of being jerked by the sudden train stop.
+If you don’t know the meaning, you risk being jerked by the sudden train stop.
 The train announcement phrase above means: The train will stop suddenly.
 Please be careful.

-While most central train lines provide English services, a lot of Japanese train and train stations don’t provide enough English translations for important information.
+While most central train lines provide English services, many Japanese train and train stations don’t provide enough English translations for important information.
 The Tobu Tojo Line, for example, mostly use Japanese announcements inside the train.

 This is why you still need to know all the essential Japanese train announcements or 電車内で耳にするアナウンス (denshanai de mimi suru annaunsu).
-Check out our guide below to help you!
+Check out our guide below for help!

 Check out our full Japanese vocabulary cheat sheet here.